 A qualification, comprising a testamur and transcript, will be issued to successful students upon the satisfactory completion of any full certificate or diploma course.
-Qualification transcripts appear on the back of the testamur and feature a full list of all units of competency successfully completed.
+A qualification transcript is a record of results listing the units of competency making up the qualification and how these were attained.